 MY ACADEMIC COMEBACK CRASH COURSE

 Take a day or two to completely reset yourself from a fixed into a growth mindset.
 When we receive 'bad marks' we often dwell and get frustrated and angry at the world.
 Spend the day outside with friends and family.
-Take a spa day, have a game night, watch your favourite comfort movie, or whatever it is that helps you take your mind off school.
+Take a spa day, have a game night, watch your favorite comfort movie, or whatever it is that helps you take your mind off school.
 Remind yourself that there's more to life than your ATAR.
 That exam, as important as it feels right now, will be a long-forgotten memory once you graduate high school (Seriously looking back I can’t believe how dramatic I was about my marks).

 Once you feel ready to face your demons (the bad exam mark) the next step is to understand your feedback.
 This involves going through the exam or assignment and trying the understand where you went wrong.
 If the feedback you have been given is unclear, ask your teacher if they could give you more clarification and help you improve.
 Remember they aren’t the enemy here, they want to see you succeed too!